oranger0000/DiffusionGraphRobustness/README.md

-### Versions used to run experiments on the repo owner's system
+### Versions of software/libraries/OS used to run experiments on the repo owner's system
 CUDA: 10.1

 PyTorch: 1.8.1

+Python: 3.8

+Ubuntu 18.04

 ## Implemented Models